meequz/social2tg/README.md

 TODO:
+- replace convert_to_ptb() with tg-specific classes.
+Also ptb_media in tg.PtbChatTarget.publish is what should be returned from to_target()
 - posting video
 - replace usernames with links
 - wrap hashtags with <code> tag
+- do not even open in the browser what was published
 - hiding source mode:
     - replace usernames with mono text without @
     - cut off hashtags